finicu212/sdm-rmi/README.md

 # sdm-rmi

-Create a Java Project for each project (interfaces, rmiclient, rmiserver)
+Create a Java Module (in Intellij) for each module (interfaces, rmiclient, rmiserver)

-In rmiclient, rmiserver import the interfaces project
+In rmiclient, rmiserver import the interfaces project.
+(File -> Project Structure -> Dependencies )

 Run first the rmiserver, then the rmiclient